syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 <kbd>PageDown</kbd>
 </td>
 <td>
-The SfDataGrid will be scrolled to next set of rows that are not displayed in view, including the row that are partially displayed and the current cell is set to last row.
+The SfDataGrid will be scrolled to the next set of rows that are not displayed in the view, including the row that is partially displayed and the current cell is set to the last row.
 </td>
 </tr>
 <tr>